solidjs/solid/README.md

 "presets": ["solid"]
 ```

-Remember there are significant differences between how Solid's JSX works and a library like React.
+Remember even though the syntax is almost identical, there are significant differences between how Solid's JSX works and a library like React.
 Refer to [JSX Rendering](../master/documentation/rendering.md) for more information.

 Alternatively in non-compiled environments you can use Tagged Template Literals [Lit DOM Expressions](https://github.com/ryansolid/lit-dom-expressions) or even HyperScript with [Hyper DOM Expressions](https://github.com/ryansolid/hyper-dom-expressions).